InsertKoinIO/koin/docs/reference/koin-core/modules.md

 - `Koin.waitAllStartJobs` - wait for start jobs to complete
 - `Koin.runOnKoinStarted` - run block code after start completion

-A good example is always betetr to udnerstand:
+A good example is always better for understanding:

 ```kotlin
 // Some lazy modules